There is synthetic in my jacket, is it serious? – Readers’ letters #30

 How to choose a blazer? – Let’s Talk Clothing #30 Reading There is synthetic in my jacket, is it serious? – Readers’ letters #30 Next Editorial nuggets #36 – Benoit

 Natural materials are good.
-We often tell you this .
+We often tell you that .

-There is no debate on the knit : we must favor natural fibers.
-No real debate on the t-shirt either (except for sports or hiking use, in a pinch).
+There is no debate about knitwear : you should favor natural fibers.
+Not really a debate about the t-shirt either (except for sports or hiking use, at a pinch).

-However, you sometimes find synthetics, especially in your mid-season jackets, even from brands that we recommend.
-For what ?
+However, you sometimes find synthetics, especially in your mid-season jackets, even from brands that are recommended to you.
+Why?

 green mac trench coat denim blue shirt

-“I really like this Black Flag Mac but it is made of 65% polyester.
-Could there be something fishy?”
+"I really like this Black Flag Mac but it's made of 65% polyester.
+Is there something fishy going on?"

-In your questions, you often wonder about the breathability of a mid-season jacket containing synthetic material , that is to say the ability of a garment to wick away perspiration, and thus avoid a steam effect.
+In your questions, you often wonder about the breathability of a mid-season jacket containing synthetics , that is to say the ability of a garment to wick away perspiration, and thus avoid a steam room effect.

 The iconic Petit Bateau yellow raincoat .
 A very waterproof product but not very breathable.
-Strongly not recommended if it's a little hot, because you will sweat inside.
+Strongly not recommended if it's a bit warm, because you'll sweat inside.

-Yes, such clothing will indeed be less breathable than if it were made of 100% natural material.
+Yes, such a garment will indeed be less breathable than if it were made of 100% natural material.

-But also keep in mind that mid-season clothing is by definition worn at times of the year when it is not very hot (period when there is a real need to have light and breathable clothing ), nor very cold (period during which thermal shocks between interiors and exteriors can be great, and where breathable clothing is appropriate).
+But also keep in mind that a mid-season garment is by definition worn at times of the year when it is neither very hot (a period when there is a real need for light and breathable clothing), nor very cold (a period during which thermal shocks between interiors and exteriors can be great, and where breathable clothing is appropriate).

 The breathability issue goes down when the thermometer goes down.